eightsmile/cfa/Alternatives.md

 - RVPI, Residual Value to Paid-in Capital, $RVPI = \frac{NAV(afterDistribution)}{Cumulative Invested Capital}$ - **Unrealised Return**
 - TVPI = DPI + RVPI
 - High Water Mark - Carry Interest 跟此前最高的比的 diff * rate

+#### Buyout

+Buyout funds seek out companies with **stable cash flows**.

+- invest in companies with **low working capital requirements** and
+- **acquire portfolio companies via auction**, involving multiple potential acquirers.

+#### PE

+**Valuation Creation**: Rather than ownership and control being separate, as in most publicly quoted companies, **private equity concentrates ownership and control.** Key points:

+- (1) the ability to re-engineer the private firm to generate superior returns,
+- (2) financial leverage and the ability to access credit markets on favorable terms, and
+- (3) a better alignment of interests between private equity firm owners and the managers of the firms they control.

 ### Commodities